 This line almost uses synesthesia (the ability to experience one sense using an inappropriate sensory organ, i.e. to smell a colour, or see a sound) in describing the narrator’s feelings.
 You can see rain, but you cannot see women’s voices.
 But the fact that he describes the voices as being “as if dead” suggests, perhaps screaming or maybe an eerie silence?
 This line creates a real sense of misery but also a mystery.

 its raining you too marvelous encounters of my life oh droplets

-This line is slightly more positive and emphasises how his mind is awash with different emotions.
+This line is slightly more positive and emphasizes how his mind is awash with different emotions.
 Depression sufferers often talk about their mind racing.
 I think this is what he is describing.
-The fact that he is thinking about torturous events and the happy memories at the same time.
+The fact that he is thinking about torturous events and happy memories at the same time.

 and those clouds rear and begin to whinny a universe of auricular cities

 The fact that he describes the clouds as rearing suggests that they are ready to pounce or jump.
 Or to unleash a torrent.
 Once again though the clouds produce a sound, the term whinny describes a high-pitched neigh, which ties in with the comment about rearing up, the way a horse would, and auricular is things pertaining to the ear.
 Could this mean a noisy cities?
 Invaded cities would certainly be noisy and France was invaded during the First World War.